be-lenka/warrantiak/README.md

         check the warranty status of a Lenovo device -H, --hp-check
         check the warranty status of a HP device
+    -D, --dell-check
+        check the warranty status of a DELL device
+    -A, --asus-check
+        check the warranty status of a ASUS device
 ```

 ### Non-interactive S/N check